nalomran/PyReQTL/README.md

 ## Running the Modules

 You are given two options to run the modules:
- 1. Running the prepared shell script *"run_all.sh"* found at the parent's directory of *source*.
+ 1. Running the prepared shell script *"run_all.sh"* found at the parent's directory of *PyReQTL*.
 This script is prepared to automatically run all modules sequentially with just a single command.

  2. Running each individual python module separately.